benjineering/HexFiend/README.md

+---
+Forked by Benjineering to attempt an AKAII string view
+---

 # Hex Fiend
 Hex Fiend is a fast and clever hex editor for Mac OS X, written using the Cocoa frameworks.
 Hex Fiend also provides a framework, allowing "hex views" to be embedded in other applications.